keithalewis/papers/ct.md

 It is impossible to understand Category Theory without understanding examples of categories.
 That is its raison d'etre.
-Many seemingly dissimilar constructs can be unified a la mode de Category Theory.
+Many seemingly disparate constructs can be unified a la mode de chez Category Theory.

 The primary example of a category is _Set_.
 The objects are sets and the arrows are functions.
-People tried to come up with a purely category theory notion of set and ended up with _topos_ theory.
+People tried to come up with a purely category theory notion of Set and ended up with _topos_ theory.
 One does not simply consider 'elements' of a 'set'.
 Long story.

-Then there is _Par_, the category of partial functions, and _Rel_ the category of relations.
+Then there is _Par_, the category of partial functions.
+It gets no respect.
+Most functions are actually partial functions.
+The function x -> 1/x is not a function from the real numbers to the real numbers.

+_Rel_ is the category of relations.
+It generalizes _Set_ and _Par_.
 Given sets A and B, a _relation_ is a subset of the cartesian product A x B.

+A function, f, is a relation with the property that for every a in A there exists a unique b in B such that (a,b) in f.

+A partial function, g, is a relation with the property that for every a in A there exists at most one b in B such that (a,b) in f.

-Composition of R, contained in A x B, and S contained in B x C is SR = {(a,c) in A x C : there is a b in B with (a,b) in R and (b,c) in S}
+Composition of the relation R, contained in A x B, and the relation S contained in B x C is
+SR = {(a,c) in A x C : there is a b in B with (a,b) in R and (b,c) in S}

 Exercise: Show the identity 1_A = {(a,a) : a in A} and that composition is associative.

 There are a slew of examples of categories where the objects are sets 'with structure' and the arrows are functions that preserve that structure.

-_Grp_ is the category of groups: the objects are groups
+_Grp_ is the category of groups: the objects are groups and the arrows are _homomorphisms_ (functions) that preserve the group structure.